Will Drafting Attorneys In Mesa Az

-What is a Will?
+What Is A Will?

 Dying without a will is known as dying intestate.
 If you do not have a will when you die, the state will decide how your assets are divided.
 If you have children or have no legal partner, the distribution of the estate has the potential to become confusing.
-In extreme cases, everything you own could become the property of the state, simply because there was no legally binding will at the time of death.
+In extreme cases, everything you own could become the state's property simply because there was no legally binding will at the time of death.

 Is there a difference between a will, a last will, and a living will?

 A will and a Last Will refer to a document determining what happens to your property if you die.
 It sets out who your belongings should go to, how, and who is in charge of making that happen.
 A Living Will, which is also sometimes known as a Healthcare Directive, lets your loved ones know about any healthcare decisions that you'd like to be made while you're alive if you're unable to express these wishes when the time comes.